tertsdiepraam/tertsdiepraam.github.io/content/blog/subtext_and_metatext.md

         return b * a(b-1)
 ```

-Our goal is now to change the text such that it includes hints to the intent,
+Our goal is to change the text such that it includes hints to the intent, that
-that is, the subtext.
-We can do this by choosing better names.
-The `factorial`
+is, to add the subtext.
+We can start doing this by choosing better names.
+The
-name explains that this defines a function that computes a factorial. `n`
+`factorial` name explains that this defines a function that computes a
-implies by convention that the input should be a natural number.
-The result is
+factorial. `n` implies by convention that the input should be a natural number.
-much clearer!
+The result is much clearer!

 ```python
 def factorial(n):